The XCircuit Download Page

 "All the source that's fit to distribute"

-As of April 10, 2011, I have changed version 3.7 to stable, and version 3.8 is the new development version.
-The stable release will only be updated with bug fixes, while all new development and experimental stuff will go into the development release.
 Below is the source code downloads for the stable and development branches of the distribution.
-Under those are some pre-compiled executables such as RPM package files, a link to the Cygwin (Windows) version of XCircuit, and a link to Micheal Goffioul's XCircuit for Windows (native, not Cygwin).
+Under those are some pre-compiled executables such as RPM package files, a pre-compiled Windows 7 64bit executable, a link to the Cygwin (Windows) version of XCircuit, and a link to Micheal Goffioul's XCircuit for Windows (native, not Cygwin).
 The native Win32 code was incorporated into the distribution in version 3.4.18.
 More packaged versions should be coming soon, based on the declared stable source distribution.

 Current Stable Release: Tarred/Compressed Source for Download